The Biggest 5G Problems and Solutions

 It is often debated whether 5G will be evolutionary or revolutionary?
 The answer, undoubtedly, is that 5G will be both.
 Fundamentally, 5G technology will be largely evolutionary – one example of this is the planned codependence of 5G on 4G networks.
 The truly revolutionary aspects of 5G will be seen in the business models that will develop.

-Almost every survey respondent indicated that they will need support from their partner and supplier ecosystem in addressing 5G challenges.
+Almost every survey respondent indicated that they will need support from their partner and supplier ecosystem in addressing 5G problems and solutions.
 In terms of their primary needs, respondents selected the following: cost-effective equipment, more standardization between vendors for interoperability and expertise in 5G deployments.

-The opportunities which 5G can enable are clear, however the challenges are difficult and not necessarily in plain sight.
+The opportunities are clear, however the challenges of 5G are difficult and not necessarily in plain sight.
 There is complexity of mission, complexity of technology, complexity of economics, and complexity associated with uncertainly.
 Further, the traditional, linear business model prevalent in wireless historically will transform.
 The 5G world will have an influx of new players, and companies might find themselves customers, suppliers, and partners all at the same time.

 Given this, the successful players in the 5G space will be exceptional at collaboration and will play active roles in a broader ecosystem.
 The long-term success of 5G will depend on this.
 We must work harder, better, faster, and stronger.